On Libertarianism: Right & Left

 “Classical anarchist thought would have been more opposed to slavery, feudalism, fascism, and so on, than it would have been to parliamentary government.
 There was a good reason.
 Classical liberal thought, and anarchism coming out of it, were opposed to any concentration of power, that is, unaccountable concentration of power.
 It is reasonable to make a distinction between the more accountable and less accountable.
 Corporations are the least accountable.
 So, against the corporate assault on freedom and independence, one can quickly turn to the one form of social organization that offers … public participation and … that happens to be parliamentary government.
 That has nothing to do with being opposed to the State.
 In fact, it’s a sensible support for the State.” – Noam Chomsky

-Chomsky as well expresses a view of libertarian socialism, and advocates for a society based on libertarian socialist principles of freedom along with voluntary cooperation and mutual aid.
+Chomsky as well expresses a view of libertarian socialism.
 And Chomsky, as well or better than any other, clarifies the distinction of right and left libertarianism.
 Libertarians across the spectrum are opposed to excessive concentrations of political power, as it is viewed that such high degrees of concentrated political power in society have more often than not created more harm than good – a view that is shared among Jefferson, Thoreau, Bertrand Russell, Kropotkin, Chomsky and many others.

 The history of the world shows that this view is the most realistic perspective on government and political power.
 The opposing view, that government is the saviour and redeemer of humanity, has brought about Stalinism, Nazism, fascism, Maoism, and lately, neoconservatism, among other evils.
 The view that is opposed to the libertarian desire to keep political power firmly in check, sees government as a kind of benign big brother, a paternal or maternal figure, a parent that treats citizens like children, who need to be coddled and scolded, controlled for their own good.
 It is a dangerous elitism, breeding naturally authoritarianism.
 It comes from a fear of freedom, as social psychologist Eric Fromm correctly pointed out, and not just megalomaniacal dreams of power.